Note: If you haven't read Part I, it's a doozy and well worth the extra few minutes before diving in to Parts II, III, and IV.

 While I carried around an anchor of anger the first year after Tam’s death, selling the house and getting rid of much of our furniture helped me turn the corner.
 As did finding The Complex and then Jackie.
 I thought I needed a generic and sterile home for my fresh start, but I soon found I needed a strong, independent woman to help me channel the anger and rage into proactive grief.

 Jackie and I had been visiting The City for a few months when I was approached.
 Like all great salesmen, Biff Bergman made me feel welcome and special, a little like the old days.
-Instead of pitching his services as agent and manager, he told me he represented a live event series called Frenimies.
+Instead of pitching his services as agent and manager, he told me he represented a live event Global Competition series called Frenimies.
 He and his production team signed up former rivals - political, athletic, artistic - whoever he thought would draw an audience regionally.
 If he could sell national or global replay rights, even better.
-I was a natural for Fren, as he called it, given my past.
+I was a natural for Fren, as he called it, given my past in the ring.
 Not only could he pit me against various former athletes, he also wanted to recruit former murder suspects as my Frenimie foes.
 When he presented the money involved, I could not keep a straight face.
 The seven digits were staggering.
 And much needed given the dry well of income the past two years.
 I took a cursory glance at the contract and signed on the spot.
 Which I later found out, was exactly what Biff was expecting.
-He had the drill down to a science and had successfully recruited, and then screwed over, dozens over years.
+He had the drill down to a science and had successfully recruited, and then screwed over dozens of has-beens over years.

 Ben's Note - After being a homeowner, a landlord, and a single-family detached home tenant, I'm now a resident in a luxury apartment complex, just minutes away from the subway, and several miles south of Oakland.
 Since moving in several months ago, I've been surrounded by a host of stories.
 The Complex is the first result from several inspirations and installments will appear every Wednesday through August.